george24601/notes/ops/network/tcp_http.md

 ### Http keep-alive

+client sends a Connection: keep-alive header, and server will respond with Conneciton:keep-alive in the header on the last request, client will use Conneciton:close in the header

-using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.
+http keep-alive is to reuse existing connection tcp keep-alive is make sure the other end is still alive, but sending heartbeat packet using a single TCP connection to send and receive multiple HTTP requests/responses, as opposed to opening a new connection for every single request/response pair.

 In HTTP 1.1, all connections are considered persistent unless declared otherwise